 Observing Sloths in the Wild

 If you have the opportunity to observe sloths in the wild, pay close attention to their feeding behavior.
-Note what types of leaves they are eating, and watch for any instances of them consuming insects or small animals.
+In practice, note what types of leaves they are eating, and watch for any instances of them consuming insects or small animals.
 Keep in mind that these behaviors may be rare and difficult to observe, but they can provide valuable insights into the sloth's diet.

 Supporting Conservation Efforts